genetics-statistics/gemma-wrapper/README.md

 This repository contains gemma-wrapper, essentially a wrapper of GEMMA that provides support for caching the kinship or relatedness matrix (K) and caching LM and LMM computations with the option of full leave-one-chromosome-out genome scans (LOCO).
+Jobs can also be submitted to HPC PBS, i.e., slurm.

 gemma-wrapper requires a recent version of GEMMA and essentially does a pass-through of all standard GEMMA invocation switches.
 On return gemma-wrapper can return a JSON object (--json) which is useful for web-services.

-Note that this a work in progress (WIP).
-What is described below should work.

 ## Installation